tBaxter/hot-buttons/README.md

 You can also have buttons with sub-buttons, sub-navigation, "thinline buttons", and divided buttons.

-For some demos, view the index.html, but remember, those are just the default settings.
+For some demos, [visit the github pages](http://tbaxter.github.io/hot-buttons/) or download the project and view the index.html, but remember, those are just the default settings.
+You can configure them however you like.